execRooted/root-editor/README.md

 # root-editor

-> Made and tested on Arch Linux, Debian, Fedora, and Gentoo.
+> Tested on Arch Linux, Debian, Fedora, and Gentoo.
 Should work fine in all major distros.
 >
 ---